DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ## 0x45 - WriteToIpcStream

 ## 0x46 - CreateMailbox
+Creates an IPC mailbox with the requested flags.
+For each mail that is received the process will be noticified by an `IncomingMail` event.

+### Args:
+- `arg0`: pointer to a c-string with the requested mailbox name.
+- `arg1`: bitfield of requested flags.
+- all other args ignored.

+### Returns:
+- `arg0`: handle of the IPC mailbox, for config purposes.
+- all other return values should be ignored.

+### Notes:
+- All ipc endpoints share the same namespace, meaning a mailbox and stream cannot have the same name.
+- Currently mailboxes are implemented *on top* of an IPC stream, meaning there are a number of config tricks that can be performed with the returned handle.
+However this is not in the spec for a reason, and may change, so don't rely on this functionality.

 ## 0x47 - DestroyMailbox
+Destroys an existing mailbox, any unread or currently sending mail will be discarded.

+### Args:
+- `arg0`: mailbox handle, returned from CreateMailbox().
+- all other args ignored.

+### Returns:
+- Nothing.

+### Notes:
+- None.

 ## 0x48 - PostToMailbox
+Sends mail to a remote mailbox.
+Will return an error if mail could not be delivered for any reason.

+### Args:
+- `arg0`: pointer to a c-string containing the mailbox name.
+- `arg1`: base address of the mail to send.
+- `arg2`: length in bytes of mail to send.
+- all other args ignored.

+### Returns:
+- Nothing.

+### Notes:
+- None.

 ## 0x49 - ModifyIpcConfig
 Configures an existing IPC stream or mailbox.
 Args 2 and 3 change their function depending on arg0, which determines the operation to perform.
 Arg1 is the ipc endpoint (stream or mailbox) to operate on.
 The currently supported operations (`arg0`) are listed below:

-- 0: reserved.
+- `0`: reserved.
-- 1: add an ID to the ipc access list. `arg2` is the id.
+- `1`: add an ID to the ipc access list. `arg2` is the id.
-- 2: remove an ID from the ipc access list. `arg2` is the id.
+- `2`: remove an ID from the ipc access list. `arg2` is the id.
-- 3: change the ipc access flags. `arg2` is the new flags (in bits 60:63)
+- `3`: change the ipc access flags. `arg2` is the new flags (in bits 60:63)
-- 4: transfer ownership. `arg2` is the process id of the new owner.
+- `4`: transfer ownership. `arg2` is the process id of the new owner.

 ### Returns:
 - Nothing.